staxmanade/CommandAllThings/PowerShell/README.md

 ### But it doesn't have my tool?

 What tool do you need added?
-Take a look at the [commandAllThings.sh](commandAllThings.sh) and see how you could extend it to support another tool.
+Take a look at the  [sampleProfile.ps1](sampleProfile.ps1) and see how you could extend it to support another tool.
 It's simple...
 Or open an issue and request an addition.